equinor/appsec-fundamentals-authn-authz-cs/ex-02/doc/running_the_app.md

   ```shell
   npm start
   ```
-* Open the application using the Popup indicating that the app i running on port 3000 and offering a "Open in Browser" button
+* Open the application using the Popup indicating that the app i running on port 3000 and offering a "Open in Browser" button.
+No need to make the port public
-* Select the "get Inbox" button, notice that the request fails
-* Locate the "Ports" section of the Codespace
+* Open the browser and test the application
-* Change the visibility of port 3000 to "public" (right click port -> port visibility)
-* Go back to the "application tab" and select the "get Inbox" button and observe that the content of your inbox is shown.
 * Stop the application
 * Observe that the "automatic port forwarding" is removing the forward for port 3000
 * Set the NODE_ENV to "development"

   ```shell
   export NODE_ENV=development
   ```

 * Start the back-end (`npm start`)
 * Observe that the "automatic port forwarding" is adding the forward for port 3000
 * Use the application again and observer the logging
-* Observe that the port forwarding is public so it remembered your decision
+* Observe that the port forwarding is Private so it remembered your decision

 ## --Now You--